domty99/crucible_kitchen/docs/04_API_SURFACE.md

 ## Adapter Registration API

-For cookbooks that provide adapters:
+For apps that provide adapters:

 ```elixir
 defmodule CrucibleKitchen.Adapters do